🔍 Search

 FRS units may be used for one-way communications that are emergency messages, traveler assistance communications, voice pages or brief equipment tests."

-Equipment tests are also allowed over FRS.
+Equipment tests are also allowed over FRS, as a one-way broadcast, without any intended second party.

 And in an emergency, any mode of transmission is allowed over any radio, even without a license, if it is for "immediate safety of human life or protection of property".